Old World» Group One

 As Nona talks about her people’s society, you notice some things…

 She often uses words that you’re unfamiliar with, for one thing, or uses common words in somewhat odd ways.
-You can generally make sense of what she’s saying, but it’s clear that the Master’s people have ways of doing things—and, in particular, *things* that the use in their daily lives—which you have no experience of.
+You can generally make sense of what she’s saying, but it’s clear that the Master’s people have ways of doing things—and, in particular, things that they use in their daily lives—which you have no experience of.

 Some of these things have to do with living life underground, in an ecology which is quite different from the surface environments that you’re used to… many others, however, have to do with objects, materials, devices, techniques (of farming or cooking, for example), which are totally unfamiliar to you.

-It’s clear to you that the things you’ve seen among the outcasts - the shade cloaks, “unbreakable string”, the odd materials that their clothing is made from, the unfamiliar metal of the blade of Andoras’s spear—are just a small part of a very different way of life, based on a “material culture” that little resembles what you’ve always taken to be ordinary and universal.
+It’s clear to you that the things you’ve seen among the outcasts—the shade cloaks, “unbreakable string”, the odd materials that their clothing is made from, the unfamiliar metal of the blade of Andoras’s spear—are just a small part of a very different way of life, based on a “material culture” that little resembles what you’ve always taken to be ordinary and universal.

 Nevertheless, the essential pattern of life that Nona describes is not fundamentally different from the one you’ve encountered basically everywhere you’ve been: a substantial part of the population devoted to farming (even if the farming practices have almost nothing in common with anything you’ve seen); most of the rest engaged in labor of various sorts (from preparing food to maintaining public infrastructure to simply keeping the caverns and dwellings clean—a lot of effort goes into that, it sounds like); a class of warriors; a class of priests (or priestesses, rather)…